 Neat: XANA gathers an army of hornets.
-Reminds me of the video game “The Simpsons: Hit & Run.”
+Reminds me of the video game, “The Simpsons: Hit and Run.”
 Kang & Kodos summon robotic hornets all over Springfield.

 Odd spreads a rumor about a student named, Emily having a crush on Jim.
 Which is played for laughs.

 Sissi running away from hornets got me laughing.
-Imagine if XANA summons bees, I would further crack up witnessing Sissi and her pals screaming “bees everywhere” from “Tommy Boy.”
+Imagine if XANA summons bees, I’d crack up witnessing Sissi and her pals screaming “Bees everywhere” from “Tommy Boy.”